-28 To what extent can the costs of a dispute be recovered?
+28 | To what extent can the costs of a dispute be recovered?

 The costs (procedural costs and administrative fees as well as costs for legal representation) of a dispute are, generally, imposed on the losing party by the court and, in certain circumstances, by the tax authorities.

-The costs may be divided between the parties if the dispute leads to a judgment partially in favour of one party (DBG 144).
-For procedures at the cantonal level, the respective cantonal legislation applies.
-The applicable cantonal legislation may allow the court to require procedural costs to be paid in advance, for example, by the claimant or by the taxpayer, in order to accept the case for trial.
-In specific circumstances, the court may also waive the costs (DBG 144 III).
+The costs may be divided between the parties if the dispute leads to a judgment partially in favour of one party.
+The applicable federal or cantonal legislation may allow the court to require procedural costs to be paid in advance, for example, by the claimant or by the taxpayer, in order to accept the case for trial.
+In specific circumstances, the court may also waive the costs.

-A final cost assignment issued by a court is, generally, enforceable by means of ordinary debt-enforcement procedures.
+A final cost assignment issued by a court is, generally, enforceable by means of ordinary debt enforcement procedures.